crashinabhi/Credit_Risk_Analysis/README.md

 -	The Results all the ML algorithm are very much near in terms of balanced accuracy except for the Balanced Random forest classifier.
 The best-balanced accuracy predicted out of all is by easy ensemble classifier with 93% accuracy
 -	The Results of precision for all the algorithms can be seen the same for high risk =0.01 and low risk = 1.00 except for Easy ensemble which gives a precision of high risk as 9% and low risk as 100%.
 Which is clearly more accurate considering 9% of the transactions being fraudulent.
 -	The Results of the recall are somewhat very close to what precision was is displaying as only easy ensemble has more accurate with 92% high risk and 94% has low risk of fraudulent transactions
--	Base on these findings its safer to say that I recommend Easy Ensemble AdaBoost Classifier since the balanced accuracy is high to rely on the precision or recall.
+-	Base on these findings its safer to say that I recommend Easy Ensemble AdaBoost Classifier since the balanced accuracy we go by this alogrithm is high and so we can rely on the precision or recall it calculated.